The Royal Beach Seminyak Bali – Traditional, charming, and so unlike the mega resorts nearby.

 Mostly facing a stretch of greyish beach at the finish of a dead-end street lined with chic cafés and boutiques, this resort is not as isolated as others in Seminyak.
 Rooms are in three-level buildings but don’t feel huddled together, and there are ample lawns and shady gardens to admire.
-With views of the gardens and/or pools from the broad balconies/verandas, all rooms are impressively spacious and feature an appealing dark wooden décor and even traditional art in the sparkling bathrooms.
+With views of the gardens and/or pools from the broad balconies/patios, all rooms are impressively spacious and feature an appealing dark wooden décor and even traditional art in the sparkling bathrooms.
 Villas (with up to two bedrooms) are separate, accessible along a cobblestone path, and hidden behind ornate doors and high stone walls.
-Each is luxurious and traditionally-designed, with flourishing gardens and sizeable private pools (or jacuzzis).
+Each is luxurious and traditionally-designed, with flourishing gardens and sizable private pools (or jacuzzis).

 - Address: Almost at the end of Jalan Camplung Tanduk street in the southern section of Seminyak, a more sophisticated tourist region of southern Bali.